 Pet smells, cooking smells, people smells, smoke smells, so many smells to be smelled.
-Within five minutes, Blake can tell if a pet lives in the house.
+Within five minutes, Steve can tell if a pet lives in the house.
 For that matter, I can tell by his breathing.
 We don’t even have to ask.

 Someone has lived there before